VoelckN/startup/README.md

 - Secure login with HTTPS
 - Progress saving per lesson to the login
 - Trace/touch capabilities for writing practice (mobile only)
+- Connection to friends with access to their progress in a leaderboard fashion

 ### Technologies